Schizoaffective disorder: Causes

-Viewed broadly then, biological and environmental factors interact with a person's genes in ways which may increase or decrease the risk for developing schizoaffective disorder; exactly how this happens (the biological mechanism) is not yet known.
+Viewed broadly, then, biological and environmental factors interact with a person's genes in ways that may increase or decrease the risk for developing schizoaffective disorder; exactly how this happens (the biological mechanism) is not yet known.
 Schizophrenia spectrum disorders, of which schizoaffective disorder is a part, have been increasingly linked to advanced paternal age at the time of conception, a known cause of genetic mutations.
 The physiology of people diagnosed with schizoaffective disorder appears to be similar, but not identical, to that of those diagnosed with schizophrenia and bipolar disorder; however, human neurophysiological function in normal brain and mental disorder syndromes is not fully understood.

 While there are various medications and treatment options for those with schizoaffective disorder, this disorder can affect a person for their entire lifespan.
-In some cases, this disorder can affect a person's ability to have a fulfilling social life and they may also have trouble forming bonds or relationships with others.
+In some cases, this disorder can affect a person's ability to have a fulfilling social life, and they may also have trouble forming bonds or relationships with others.
 Schizoaffective disorder is also more likely to occur in women and begins at a young age.

 Substance use disorder

 A clear causal connection between substance use and psychotic spectrum disorders, including schizoaffective disorder, has been difficult to prove.
 In the specific case of cannabis (marijuana), however, evidence supports a link between earlier onset of psychotic illness and cannabis use.
 The more often cannabis is used, particularly in early adolescence, the more likely a person is to develop a psychotic illness, with frequent use being correlated with double the risk of psychosis and schizoaffective disorder.
 A 2009 Yale review stated that in individuals with an established psychotic disorder, cannabinoids can exacerbate symptoms, trigger relapse, and have negative consequences on the course of the illness.
 While cannabis use is accepted as a contributory cause of schizoaffective disorder by many, it remains controversial, since not all young people who use cannabis later develop psychosis, but those who do use cannabis have an increased odds ratio of about 3.
 Certain drugs can imitate symptoms of schizophrenia (which is known to have similar symptoms to schizoaffective disorder).
-This is important to note when including that substance-induced psychosis should be ruled out when diagnosing patients so that patients are not misdiagnosed.
+This is important to note when including that substance-induced psychosis should be ruled out when diagnosing patients, so that patients are not misdiagnosed.